undergrad-partner-school

 Financial Aid

-Be it a grant, loan, scholarship, or work-study program, any type of financial help can be a great deal for a number of students.
+Obtaining some financial aid in forms of grants, loans, scholarships or work-study programs can be very important for finishing your studies.
 If you want to find out more about need-based and non-need-based aid at Kenyon College, here are some recent data you should take into consideration.

 Need-based

-There were 869 students who acquired need-based financial aid of any kind.
+817 students obtained some form of need-based financial aid.
 Need-based college-administered scholarship and grant aid at Kenyon College is available to international students.
-The overall number of students (including freshmen) who were determined to have financial need came to be 869.
-The amount of federal need-based scholarships/grants awarded to the students at this institution summed up to $1,114,376, and state $64,632.
-The students of Kenyon College received the -institutional need-based aid in the amount of $43,796,401, and external in the amount of $2,176,139.
+The overall number of students (including freshmen) who were determined to have financial need amounted to 817.
+The amount of federal need-based scholarships/grants awarded to the students at this institution came to $1,460,290, and state $128,399.
+The students of Kenyon College received the -institutional need-based aid in the amount of $43,927,116, and external in the amount of $2,090,186.

 Average Amount of Aid Received